galadrielloves2code/tennis-app/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have ideas for enhancements, please feel free to open an issue or submit a pull request.

+## Contact

+For project-related inquiries, suggestions, or issues, you can contact the development team:

+- Derya Bagci (https://www.linkedin.com/in/derya-bagci/) - Project Lead
+- Hande Karadeniz (https://www.linkedin.com/in/handekaradenz/) - UI/UX Designer

 ## License